indexmod/archive/README.md

-# 🚛 Indexmod encyclopedia repository moved to blockchainpedia repository! 🛫
+# 🚛 Indexmod repository moved to "blockchainpedia" repository! 🛫

 🛬 [Welcome to the new repository](https://github.com/indexmod/blockchainpedia)